 10.8 Personal Information may be disclosed in a number of circumstances, including to third parties where such use or disclosure is consented to or where required or authorised by law.

 10.9 Personal Information is stored by us in a manner that reasonably protects it from misuse and loss and from unauthorized access, modification or disclosure.
 Personal Information may be stored off-shore.

 10.10 When Personal Information is no longer needed for the purpose for which it was obtained, we will take reasonable steps to destroy or permanently de-identify that Personal Information.

 10.11 You or your staff member (as relevant) has the right to access the Personal Information we hold about you or them and to update and/or correct it, subject to certain exceptions.
-If access to Personal Information is sought, please make out your request to us in writing.
-We will not charge any fee for an access request but may charge an administrative fee for providing a copy of Personal Information.
+If access to Personal Information is sought, a written request must be made.
+We may charge an administrative fee for providing a copy of Personal Information at our discretion.
 In order to protect Personal Information, we may require identification or evidence of authority from you before releasing such information.

 10.12 It is an important part of providing our Services to you that Personal Information provided is correct and is up to date.
 We will take reasonable steps to make sure that that Personal Information is accurate, complete and up-to-date, but need adequate disclosure by your staff and advice at the earliest opportunity of any changes to enable Personal Information records to be updated.

 11.1 We exclude all terms, conditions, warranties, guarantees, representations and obligations in relation to the Services which are implied or granted by statute or general law other than those that cannot be excluded in accordance with applicable consumer related laws.